jalcine/website/src/_drafts/not-leading-working.markdown

 awaken another for class.
 These guys give me pain like none other but I wouldn't trade it for the world.
 Whenever I'm not working, be it in an office, co-working place or from my desk, I'm paying these cats back for every minute of trouble they give.
-One of my brothers is fansticted with how the MTA manages to be running 24/7[^1] and the other isn't too sure what he's interested in.
+One of my brothers is beyond fanatical with how the MTA manages to be running 24/7[^1] and the other isn't too sure what he's interested in.
 I'm glad that I had the chance to show them how words on a screen can turn into what both of them may like[^2].
 When it comes to helping others outside of the